SAFE-Stack/docs/docs/recipes/ui/add-routing.md

 dotnet paket add Feliz.Router -p Client -V 3.8
 ```

+!!!
+Warning "Feliz.Router versions"
+    At the time of writing, the current version of the SAFE template (4.2.0) does not work well with the latest version of Feliz.Router (4.0).
+    To work around this, we install Feliz.Router 3.8, the latest version that works with SAFE template version 4.2.0.

+    If you are working with a newer version of the SAFE template, it might be worth trying to install the newest version of Feliz.Router.
+    To see the installed version of the SAFE template, run in the command line:

+    ```bash
+    dotnet new --list
+    ```

 To include the router in the Client, add `open Feliz.Router` at the top of Index.fs

 ## 2. Adding the URL object